frohro/pico-dev-ice/README.md

 * **Level Shifters (Logic Inversion):** The 4.5V analog switches are controlled by 3.3V GPIOs via 2N7002 N-Channel MOSFETs. **Note:** This results in a logic inversion.
 Writing `0` to the pin in MicroPython = Switch HIGH (Max Gain / Default Path).
 Writing `1` = Switch LOW (Attenuated / VNA / TX Path).
 * **FPGA Boot & SPI0 Bus:**
-    *   The external FPGA Flash chip used on the pico2-ice was removed to simplify the architecture.
+    *   The external FPGA Flash chip was removed to simplify the architecture.
 The Pico boots the FPGA directly by blasting the bitstream into CRAM using its Hardware `SPI0` block.
     *   Because the Pico drives the bus, the net names match the Pico's hardware roles: `SPI0_TX` (MOSI) is data entering the FPGA, and `SPI0_RX` (MISO) is data leaving the FPGA.
     *   **Runtime:** Once booted, the Pico reuses the exact same `SPI0` bus and `ICE_SSN` Chip Select pin to send DSP commands to the user's Verilog.
 * **ADC OTR:** The MS9280 "Out of Range" (Clipping) pin pulses for only 32ns.
 The FPGA catches this, stretches the pulse, and triggers a hardware interrupt on the Pico to engage the AGC.